Ayurveda for Immunity: Strengthen Your Natural Defences

 The following foods are traditionally considered to build Ojas:

-- Dates and figs — sweet, nourishing, and grounding
+- Dates and figs, sweet, nourishing, grounding

-- Almonds (soaked and peeled) — rich and strengthening
+- Almonds (soaked and peeled), rich and strengthening

-- Honey (raw, unheated) — traditionally considered a Rasayana
+- Honey (raw, unheated), traditionally a Rasayana

-- Sweet, juicy fruits — mangoes, grapes, pomegranates
+- Sweet, juicy fruits: mangoes, grapes, pomegranates

 Seasonal Immunity Support